Computer Science with Web Development

 Salford is a popular UK centre for computer science studies.
 This industry-designed course, provides web development knowledge and a hands-on ethos, so you graduate with the practical skills and relevant knowledge ready to build a successful and lucrative career creating quality online presence.

-- develop an in-depth understanding of the techniques and technologies associated with the creation of usable, secure and maintainable interactive web applications.
+- Build understanding of the techniques and technologies associated with interactive web applications.

 This is for you if...

-You have a strong interest in computing and online experiences
+You have a strong interest in IT, computing and online experiences

 You have good attention to detail and enjoy working on your own initiative